 Additionally, any potential location for your excursion needs to be suitable for hammocks.
 Some campgrounds, such as those in Joshua Tree National Park, don’t allow hammocks, so make sure you keep this in mind as you look for adventure spots.

-You’ll also want to look for a campsite where you’ll have rocks, trees, and other places to hang your hammock at night to avoid any difficulty after you arrive in camp.
+You’ll also want to look for a campsite where you’ll have rocks, trees, and other places to hang your hammock at night to avoid any difficulty after you arrive at camp.

 Setting Up A Dog-Friendly Campsite